Compassionate therapy for highly sensitive people, empaths, and deep thinkers

 Then ‘it’ happened.
 An assault.
 A toxic, abusive relationship.
 Something terrible that you don’t want to tell anyone.

-It wasn’t any “one” moment, but a culmination of hurts, betrayals, and disappointments starting from when you were young.
+Or maybe it wasn’t any “one” moment, but a culmination of hurts, betrayals, and disappointments starting from when you were young because no one truly saw you.

 Over time, it became harder and harder for you to feel happy and believe in the world.

 You stopped feeling like you anymore.
 Just an empty shell on auto-pilot.

 You’ve tried #allthethings to feel better.